morikatron/toio-sdk-for-unity/docs_EN/usage_navigator.md

-public double p_max_cohesion = 50;      // Upper limit of vector to move to average position public double p_weight_alignment = 0.3; // Vector weights toward the mean direction public double p_max_alignment = 30;     // Upper limit of the vector going to the mean direction public double p_max_all = 100;          // upper limit of the combined vector
+public double p_max_cohesion = 50;      // Upper limit of vector to move to average position public double p_weight_alignment = 0.3; // Vector weights toward the mean direction public double p_max_alignment = 30;     // Upper limit of the vector going to the mean direction public double p_max_all = 100;          // upper limit of the resultant vector
 ```

 ## 4.2.
 Method